chrishutchison9/maydayv7-dotfiles/README.md

 ### Home Manager

 The [`home-manager`](https://github.com/nix-community/home-manager) module is used in tandem with the system configuration in order to define user-specific configuration.
-The `config.user.homeConfig` option has been declared in [`modules/user/default.nix`](./modules/user/default.nix) independent of the original module, from which the final configuration is built, in order to prevent infinite recursion while configuring multiple users per system.
+The `config.user.homeConfig` option, from which the final user configuration is built, has been declared in [`modules/user/default.nix`](./modules/user/default.nix) in order to effortlessly configure shared configuration for all users of the system.
 The system `config` can be accessed using the `sys` parameter in `home-manager` modules

 ## Links